poojahnaik/Purchase-Behavior-Analysis/README.md

   1. Better Subscription Plans – Improve the subscription plan, give better benefits to encourage more people to get subscriptions.
   2. Incentives for Loyal Customers – Introduce some kind of incentives for returning customers to move them into the “Loyal”           category.
   3. Best Seller Products – Promote the best-selling/ highest rated products in marketing campaigns.
-  4. Targeted Marketing – Focus on the highest revenue age groups and express-shipping users.
+  4. Targeted Marketing – Revenue is spread evenly across age groups and shipping types, so marketing does not need to favor one over   another.
+Segment by purchase history and subscription status instead.